9 BEST NATURAL HOT SPRINGS IN ICELAND

 Entrance Fee: Free

-Gamla Laugin is the oldest swimming pool in Iceland, translated simply as “The Old Swimming pool”.
-Gamla Laugin is also known as “The Secret Lagoon” and sits next to a large flowing river and even small geysers!
+The name translates to simply: “The Old Swimming pool”.
+Gamla Laugin is also known as “The Secret Lagoon” and sits next to a large flowing river and even small little geysers!

 Fun fact: People first started to swim in this one in 1891!
-Then, from 1937, it got forgotten for over 60 years until the Secret broke out round 2006.
+Then, from 1937, it got forgotten for over 60 years until the Secret broke out around 2006.

 Entrance Fee: 2800 ISK

 You can also check out our brilliant Hot Spring tour, that visits all the incredible highlight sightseeing spots of Iceland along with a super cozy dip in this Secret Lagoon!

 One of the most beautiful natural hot springs in South Iceland is without any doubt this gem right here, Hrunalaug close to the small town of Flúðir.

 Located on a small farmers land lies this small pool with a perfect temperature year round.
 Note that the pools are actually two -although they are right next to each other.
 It’s the larger pool that can easily fit 6-8 people and then there is a small old cabin where you can change and from there lies this tiny pool (that Egill, the founder of Wake Up Reykjavik is bathing in on the image above!).